The following projects of the Minnesota Dental Foundation helped provide care to the underserved.

 Martha Mordini Rukavina Loan Forgiveness Program

 The Martha Mordini Rukavina Loan Forgiveness Program is funded by the Iron Range Resources and Rehabilitation Board (IRRRB) to help dentists pay back educational loans if they are willing to practice in the Taconite Assistance Area of northeastern Minnesota for at least five years.
 The recipients selected for this program each receive $30,000 for four years for a total of $120,000 as long as they comply with the program requirements.
 This program started in 2009 with three dentists and became a program of the Minnesota Dental Foundation in 2011.
 Two more recipients were selected, one in 2013 and one in 2015.
-The Minnesota Dental Foundation received funding from the IRRRB in January 2018 for two more applicants.
-Applications are currently being accepted for 2018-2019.
+The Minnesota Dental Foundation received funding from the IRRRB in 2018 for four more applicants.
+Applications are currently being accepted for 2019.

 Minnesota Mission of Mercy